 A facility for activities and learning: a significant resource for the national curriculum

 In September 2014, a new science curriculum was introduced to schools for years 3 & 6.
 The biology and chemistry strands now include evolution and fossils.
 The Etches Collection contains a variety of specimens capable of telling vivid stories about the lives, predation, death and fossilization of a vast range of marine animals.
 These stories are engaging and endlessly fascinating to young scientists.
-Harper Collins are working in partnership with the museum to develop a suite of nationally available teaching resources that feature the collection and Steve Etches.
 The museum will play a key role in exciting the nation’s young people in the world of fossils, both in the museum and across the internet.

 A centre for academic research and knowledge: study and fieldwork for the oil and gas industries